odanoburu/FreeLing-User-Manual/installation.md

 FreeLing can be successfully built for MacOS, as described above.

 It can also be built for MS-Windows using project files included in the tarball.
 You'll find the solution/project files and a README in the `msvc` folder inside FreeLing tarball.
+Binary packages for Windows can be found in [GitHub FreeLing Releases page](https://github.com/TALP-UPC/FreeLing/releases).

 You can visit the [Forum](http://nlp.lsi.upc.edu/freeling/forum) in FreeLing webpage for further help and details.